We neither use nor recommend kits nor do we offer parts lists BOMs, or retail sales of parts.

 Repairing and overhauling electronic equipment involves much more than swapping parts.
-For the average owner, attempting to overhaul a complex piece of hi-fi electronics via a kit is ill-advised and usually creates more problems that it solves.
+For the average owner, attempting to overhaul a complex piece of hi-fi electronics via a kit is ill-advised and usually creates more problems than it solves.

 Another problem with kits is that the parts usually have no traceable provenance or warranty.
 They may not even be genuine, or the right parts for the job, but how would the average person know?
 If saving money is the goal, it’s usually better for most owners to do nothing than attempt major work on their equipment.